Skip to content

 },

-If your target generates files into a shared path (like .agents/skills/), declare ownership:
+If your target generates files into a path shared with other targets, declare ownership:

 sharedArtifacts: {